Microsoft/IntuneDocs/intune/certificates-scep-configure.md

 #### Step 2 - Configure certificate templates on the certification authority
 In this step, you:

-- Configure a certificate template for NDES
+- Configure and publish required certificate templates for SCEP, Intune Certificate Connector and IIS
-- Publish the certificate template for NDES

-##### Configure the certification authority
+##### Access your Issuing CA

-1. Sign in as an enterprise administrator.
+1. Sign in to your issuing CA as an enterprise administrator.

+2. Open the Certification Authority Microsoft Management Console (MMC).
+Either **Run** 'certsrv.msc' or in **Server Manager**, click **Tools**, and then click **Certification Authority**.

+3. Select the **Certificate Templates** node, click **Action** > **Manage**.

+##### Create SCEP certitificate template

-2. On the issuing CA, use the Certificate Templates snap-in to create a new custom template.
-Or, copy an existing template, and then update the existing template (like the User template) for use with NDES.
+1. Duplicate an existing template, like the User template, or create a new custom template for use with NDES.
+Than update the configuration as shown bellow.

    >[!NOTE]
-   > The NDES certificate template must be based off a v2 Certificate Template (with Windows 2003 compatibility).
+   > The NDES SCEP certificate template must be based off a v2 Certificate Template (with Windows 2003 compatibility).

    The template must have the following configurations: